Google vs Google Chrome

 Meet Google Chrome: Your Trusty Tour Bus

-Google Chrome, launched in 2008, is a web browser—a tool to navigate the internet, including Google’s city and websites online.
+Google Chrome, launched in 2008, is a web browser—a tool to navigate the internet safely, including Google’s city and websites online.
 It’s a specific product made by the Google company.

 Chrome is designed to be fast and secure when it comes to loading websites and showing them correctly.
 If a page hangs, refreshing your browser is the quickest way to get things moving again.
 Its features include:

-While Google is the preset search option, Chrome can be used to access any website or Google, Bing or Wikipedia.
+While Google is the default search engine within the browser, you can use Chrome to visit any site, including competitors like Safari, Bing.
 It provides access to the entire internet.

 Breaking Down the Differences between Google Vs. Google Chrome